RESETHACKER-COMMUNITY/Resources/bugbounty/sso/0AuthMisconfiguration.md

   Eg:

       1. Use Burp "find" option in order to find the parameters such as url, red, redirect, redir, orgin, dest, targetURL, checkout_URL etc
       2. Check the value of these parameters which can contain a URL.
       3. Change open redirection for 0auth functionality.
       4. Change the URL value to www.chintan.com and check if gets redirected or not.
       5. Check if same secret code request can be used multiple times.

 3. Check for Broken Authentication and pre-Authentication.
 4.

-## Impact
+## Potential impact re oAuth token leakage.

+Attack will result in leaking the user's OAuth code to an attacker-controlled domain name giving them unauthorized access to properties and data of the user's account.

 ## Referance: To understand 0auth: